1jss/C9-lang/README.md

 }
 ```

-- Names of structs, unions and enums must be unique
+- Names of structs and unions must be unique

 ## Structs